junwai/Game/Game Rules.md

 ## Assassin
 -----------

-- If a Common successfully damages an enemy from an Attack or Redirected Strike, increase the Elite damage bonus by 1.
+- If a Common successfully damages an enemy, increase the Elite damage bonus by 1.
 Must be out of Line of Sight of any units on the targeted unit's team.
 Max Damage bonus is 15.
 - If you eliminate an enemy Elite, reset Elite Damage bonus.
 - If you eliminate an enemy Common or decapture an Objective, lose damage bonus by half rounded up.